 But this does not mean that you have to spend hundreds of dollars on a PC case for it to have great airflow.
 We have seen even expensive cases fall flat in that department, while some cheaper offerings can deliver chart-topping numbers just because of their design.
 There are other factors too that contribute to what makes a case better than another one.
 The build quality, component support, included fans, and cable management features are all important and should be considered while making a purchase decision.
-Therefore it is important to know what you are getting when shopping for a PC case, especially if you are on a fairly tight budget like $70.

 1. Phanteks Eclipse P400A